pulkitkhatter/pulkitkhatter/README.md

       Professional University.
 I would like to define myself as a
       <em>Technology Enthusiast</em> Person who works with Proper Planning &
       Time Management. <br /> In
-      I wish to use my Technical acumen to Contribute to a team that create a positive impact on scale and creats Positive Impact on society.
+      I wish to use my Technical acumen to Contribute to a team that works at scale and creats Positive Impact on society.
    <h2>Taking about personal Stuffs:
       <ol>
          <li>🎯I'm interested in Data Science,Full Stack Web Development</li>